 The best way to find out what kind of settlement you might get from the insurance company is to talk to an experienced motorcycle accident lawyer.
 When calculating a settlement figure for someone involved in a motorcycle accident case, we will take into account both special damages (financial losses associated with the accident) and general damages (non-economic losses).
 Special damages are usually easier to determine since they include all out-of-pocket expenses related to the accident, such as medical bills and repair costs.
 General damages are more difficult to quantify since they encompass any physical and emotional pain and suffering caused by the motorcycle crash.

-Every case consists of its own unique set of circumstances, meaning that there is no clear answer regarding what the average settlement for a motorcycle accident is.
-A few major factors contribute to the outcome of a case—first and foremost, the amount of insurance a person has.
-If our team calculates that your damages amount to $100,000, but the negligent driver’s policy cannot cover this, it will limit how much you can recover in an insurance settlement.
+Every case consists of its own unique set of circumstances, meaning that there is no clear answer regarding what the average motorcycle accident settlement is.
+A few major factors contribute to the outcome of how motorcycle accident cases settle.

+First and foremost, the amount of insurance coverage a person has.
+If a motorcycle accident attorney from our law firm calculates that your damages amount to $100,000, but the negligent driver’s policy cannot cover this, it will limit how much you can recover from insurance companies.

 In Illinois, motorcycle accident cases can allow victims to cover several types of damages.
 This can include compensation for financial, physical, and emotional losses to address the various hardships the collision caused.
-Within these broader categories of compensatory damages, you may be able to recover compensation for:
+Within these broader categories of compensatory damages, you may be able to recover compensation in motorcycle accident claims for: